dominickpastore/py_wpa_supplicant/README.md

 **Q:** Why distutils instead of setuptools?

-**A:** Because I just needed to make sure this builds and works before incorporating the code into a larger project.
-Docs on how to build a native extension using distutils were easy to find.
-Docs on doing this with setuptools, not so much.
+**A:** Because I just needed to make sure this built and worked before incorporating the code into a larger project.
+At the time I wrote this, I was new to both tools, and docs for distutils were easier to find.

 ## Usage